Dog biking / Bikejoring

 Is biking suitable for all dogs?

 Biking is a great hobby for healthy and well-built adult dogs.
-With a young dog still growing, it's good to practice the basic skills needed for biking and being near and moving with the bike, but actual bike rides and especially starting pulling sports should wait until the dog is fully grown.
+With a young dog still growing, it's worth practicing the basic skills needed for biking and being near and moving with the bike, but actual bike rides and especially starting the pulling sport should wait until the dog is fully grown.

-Similarly, with an older dog, the length and speed of biking should naturally be adjusted to the dog's condition and health.
+Similarly, with an already aging dog, the length and speed of biking must naturally be adjusted to the dog's condition and health.

 Speed according to the dog

-When biking with a dog, the cyclist must always adjust their speed to suit the dog's pace.
-Most often, this practically means that the cyclist's pedaling pace is very relaxed and the brakes are used frequently, except when going uphill.
+Biking with dog the cyclist must always adjust their own speed to suit the dog's pace.
+Most often this practically means that the cyclist's pedaling cadence is very relaxed and the brakes are used frequently, except on uphill sections.

-In bikejoring, also known as a competitive sport, the goal is the fastest possible performance time, so pulling dogs usually move at a gallop and the biker's aim is to slow the dog as little as possible - but training for pulling sport dogs mostly involves trotting and free movement.
+In Bikejoring, also known as a competitive sport, the goal is the fastest possible performance time, so sled dogs usually move at a gallop and the cyclist's aim is to slow the dog down as little as possible - but training for sled sport dogs mostly involves trotting and free movement.

 Where can you bike with your dog?